Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

         value: ${KEYVAULT_URL}
       - name: SECRET_NAME
         value: ${KEYVAULT_SECRET_NAME}
-  nodeSelector:
-    kubernetes.io/os: linux
 EOF

 ```

-2. Check the pod deployment and logs to ensure it has read the secret from keyvault:
+1. Check the pod deployment and logs to ensure it has read the secret from keyvault:
 Check to see the pod is running:
 ```
 kubectl get pods quick-start